“Sir, finishing this fight.” —Spartan John 117

 - With three years having elapsed since Kokoro Connect first began airing, and limited discussion about any continuation since then, Kokoro Connect has largely faded into obscurity now.
 If there’s a continuation, I will probably pass on it if it fails the three episode test, and with that, I’m pretty much done talking about this anime.

 What happened to Kokoro Connect?
 As one of the anime during the Summer 2012 lineup, I watched this in conjunction with Tari Tari, and each week proved to be a modestly suspenseful adventure.
 One could never be sure what Heartseed’s intentions were, or how Taichi and his friends might react to the various phenomenon.
 It might’ve been simple to review the anime in September, after thirteen episodes: during this time, I was starting my undergraduate thesis proposal, and my schedule was quite light.
 However, there was one caveat: Kokoro Connect was not truly over yet, and by the time the final arc aired, it was the new year, and I was completely occupied with my thesis work.
 The time delay meant I’d also forgotten most of what had happened prior to the intermission, and admittedly, my eyes were on Girls und Panzer at the time.
 From what I can recall, Kokoro Connect‘s strengths lay with depicting how the characters each learnt more about themselves and their friends through the phenomenon, but weaknesses lay with how the narrative devolved into a love story.
 Moreover, the handling of the last arc felt a little out of place (with respect to Himeko’s kidnapping).
-Taken together, Kokoro Connect would earn a weak recommendation if I were to return and review it in full (“I think it’s not a waste of time to watch this, but I won’t argue in favour of this anime”).
+Taken together, Kokoro Connect would earn a neutral response if I were to return and review it in full (“I think it’s not a waste of time to watch this, but I won’t argue in favour of this anime”).

 RDG: Red Data Girl